 Yes, you have the ability to care about what matters.
 It’s as simple as it sounds.
 Take a look at your past, present and future.
 How many times have you wasted your energy on something that in the end didn’t matter?

-The true is that we shouldn’t care about everything.
-We shouldn’t care about certain things like what our old classmates thinks of us, or what people say about our social media or get annoyed by the co-worker who talks behind your back.
+The truth is that we shouldn’t care about everything.
+We shouldn’t care about certain things like what our old classmates think of us, or what people say about us on social media or get annoyed by the co-worker who talks behind our back.

 In the end, you’ll never be able to win in all aspects of your life and you can’t focus your energy on everything.